Relying on current sales and current customers is a recipe for fizzling out. Your business can’t just be profitable. It’s also got to be sustainable.

 This generation is also all about loyalty, and they want to be rewarded for it.
 They love loyalty programs and subscription boxes.
 Millennials are about twice as likely to use a subscription service as other generations.

-Why it’s tricky to reach Millennials
+Why it’s tricky to reach these two generations

-How to target Millennials
+How to target each generation

-Use email marketing consistently.
-Email marketing is the most personal and cost-effective way to market to your audience online.
 To better deliver a customized experience, segment your email list into different age groups and market different content to different users.

 Another key tool for these younger generations is for brands to work with Influencers.
 They often require a flat fee or a percent of commissions for users using their code at checkout.
 They tell their fans about your product and off giveaways or contests with your product.
 Building a relationship with an influencer is important and should not be a one time thing.